Hackers have already been targeting Flash Player for long by exploiting known vulnerabilities roaming in the wild.

 Usually, Adobe releases its patch on the second Tuesday of the month, the same day as Microsoft, but rolls out emergency patches on an ad hoc basis, analyzing the seriousness of the bug.

 The endless Adobe updates and upgrades had failed to ensure the user security in the real time scenario.
 So it's high time for users to disable or completely uninstall Adobe Flash Player.

 Believe or not, Adobe Flash Player is dead and its time has passed.

 In January last year, YouTube moved away from Flash for delivering videos.

-However, things got a bit heated when Firefox became aware of a critical security flaw and blocked the Flash plugin entirely.
+Although in between Flash made an effort to beef up its security in a bid to justify its existence, things got a bit heated when Firefox became aware of a critical bug and blocked the Flash plugin entirely.

-Facebook’s Security Chief publicly called for Adobe to announce a kill-date for Flash and Google Chrome has also begun blocking auto-playing Flash ads by default.
+Facebook’s Security Chief publicly called for Adobe to announce a kill date for Flash.
+In fact, Google Chrome has also begun blocking auto-playing Flash ads by default.